Most data breaches start with something simple: a stolen password, an unpatched server, or an employee clicking the wrong link.

 Any significantly complex piece of software will have security vulnerabilities at some point.
 Security researchers and vendors regularly discover issues and create patches to help mitigate the risk before the vulnerabilities are exploited.

 There tends to be a lag between when a vulnerability is discovered and when the software gets patched.
-On average it takes an average of 38 days to patch a vulnerability This leaves a large window of opportunity for attackers to reverse engineer a security patch, create a working exploit, and find victims who haven’t applied the fix yet.
+It takes an average of 38 days to patch a vulnerability.
+This leaves a large window of opportunity for attackers to reverse engineer a security patch, create a working exploit, and find victims who haven’t applied the fix yet.

 Where applicable, enable any automated patching systems available.
 Depending on the environment, patches may need testing in a controlled environment before widespread deployment.
 Conduct regular audits to locate any gaps in the patch management process.
 Finally, ensure you have backups and a regularly tested recovery plan to restore systems to their pre-patch state if required.

 Third-party data breaches happen when sensitive data is stolen from a 3rd party vendor who stores data related to your organization.
-In many cases, this can be an employee who created an account with the vendor using their work email account.
+Supply chain attacks are growing fast because one compromised vendor can expose thousands of downstream customers.
+In many cases, the breach starts with an employee who created an account with the vendor using their work email account.

 Many people reuse the same passwords in multiple locations.
 Password reuse often enables an attacker to use a password leaked on a 3rd party app within your organization.